yeonhoo/bank_operations/README.md

     GET /balance/:account

-### Get the bank statement for the given "account" and the period that is specified by "dateFrom" and "dateTo"
+### Get the bank statement for the given "account" and the period which is specified by "dateFrom" and "dateTo"
     GET /statement/:account/:dateFrom/:dateTo

 ### Get debt period for the given "account"